NABLA: Neighborhood Adaptive Block-Level Attention: Introduction

-Extensive evaluations on video datasets demonstrate NABLA's superiority over other approaches, achieving 2.7$\times$ speed-up while maintaining equivalent VBench, CLIP and human evaluation scores without excessive additional overhead to the training and inference pipelines.
+An overview of the NABLA mechanism is provided in Figure~\ref{fig:nabla}.
+Extensive evaluations on video datasets demonstrate that NABLA maintains performance equivalent to full attention across VBench, CLIP, FVD, and human evaluation metrics.
+Specifically, our experiments show a $2.7\times$ speed-up in inference (on Wan 2.1 14B at 720p) and a $1.46\times$ acceleration in pre-training (on a custom 2B DiT at $512^2$), achieved without excessive additional overhead in the training and inference pipelines.